vigetlabs/wordpress-site-starter/wp-content/themes/wp-starter/README.md

 To adjust the spacing you can edit them in `tailwind.config.js` under `spacing > fluid`.
 The `fluid` spacing is getting pull into `/src/theme-json/settings/spacing.js` and being used as the spacing for both margin and padding in Gutenberg.

 ### Buttons
-WordPress button styles are normally all built in the `theme.json` but because there is a limitations on hover/focus for button variants all the buttons style are build in Tailwind.
+WordPress button styles are normally built in the `theme.json` but because there is a limitations on hover/focus for button variants all the buttons style are build in Tailwind.

 The Tailwind button plugin is in `plugins-tailwind/buttons.js` and has `contained`, `outline`, and both light and dark version.
 In that file (`buttons.js`) is where you will update and style all of the buttons on the site.
 Those button styles are getting applied to the HTML in `/src/styles/core-blocks/buttons.css`.
 If you have need to apply the buttons style to the mark up you can add one of these button classes.
 | Button Class | Button Sizes |